dtoczala/watson-landing-page/README.md

 This section will cover some of the common tips and tricks used by cognitive develpment professionals, and covers some of those things that are not addressed in the documentation.

 - [Bluemix Tips and Tricks](docs/bluemix_tipstricks.md)
+- [Bluemix Landing Page](https://github.com/dtoczala/bluemix-landing-page) - a similar project to this one, except it is focsed on the Bluemix Platform.

 ## Staying Aware of Watson and Cloud Best practices
 There are some very good sources for current material on best practices with the Watson services.
 Often these are published in a few "hotspots", and it's possible for you to monitor these so you are always aware of the latest information.
 Here are some RSS feeds to some key "hotspots":